OpenPecha/Toolkit/docs/docs/tools/ocr-pipeline-reference.md

 Multiple scans can be OCRd in one batch.
 Add one BDRC Scan ID per line.

-> **Warning**: BDRC Work IDs and Version IDs aren't supported.
+> **Warning** BDRC Work IDs and Version IDs aren't supported.
 If used, the OCR will result in failure.

 ### OCR Engine